baoduy/hbd.astro-paper/src/content/blog/az-09-private-aks-acr-image-sync.md

 **Important Considerations:**

 - The `image-sync` variable group contains the `DOCKER_NAME` and `DOCKER_TOKEN`, which are essential for accessing Docker Hub and avoiding rate limits.
-- Substitute `azureSubscription` with your specific Azure service connection name in Azure DevOps.
+- Substitute `azureSubscription` with a specific Azure service connection name in Azure DevOps.
-- Replace `acrName` with the actual name of your Azure Container Registry.
+- Replace `acrName` with the actual name of the Azure Container Registry.
 - Verify that the service principal linked to the Azure service connection has the necessary permissions to import images into the ACR.

 ![az-devops-sync-pipeline](/assets/az-09-private-aks-acr-image-sync/az-devops-sync-pipeline.png)

 Once the pipeline completes successfully, you can verify that all images have been correctly imported into the ACR.
 ![acr-imported-images](/assets/az-09-private-aks-acr-image-sync/acr-imported-images.png)
+<p class="ml-44"><em>The imported images on ACR repositories</em></p>

 ## Conclusion